gabriellenoelle/Password-Generator/README.md

 In this project, I created a password generator using Javascript.
 I was given base HTML and CSS.
 This password generator will create a password based on your specifications:
 <br/><br/>
-Do you want it to have uppercase letters?
+Do you want your password to have uppercase letters?
 Lowercase?
 Numbers?
 How about special characters?
 <br/><br/>
 Don't forget to keep it between 8 and 120 characters!
 <br/><br/>